 - Total amount to be paid - you can also add information about how the amount was calculated (whether it's an hourly rate or rate per piece etc)

 - VAT - are you charging VAT as well?
 If so, make sure to indicate this on the invoice.
 The invoice should include the VAT %, the amount without VAT and the VAT amount.
 If you're creating a reverse charge invoice (VAT 0%), you also need to have the following sentence on your invoice: 'The purchase is liable to Intra-Community supply 0%, Reverse charge.'
+(You can verify your customer VAT here.
+Questions about whether or not you have yo charge a VAT, please check this source)

 - Payment details - how can the customer pay you: IBAN of a bank account, name of the bank, SWIFT code, bank information